Looking for the best campfire tricks, tips & hacks for your next camping adventure? You’ve come to the right place!

 No camping trip is complete without a fire to roast hot dogs and marshmallows, sit around and tell stories, or warm yourself on a chilly evening.
 So, let us show you how to build, maintain, and even color your fire for fun.

 Ready to learn how to become a master campfire builder?
 Let’s get started!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 Why Learn A Few Open Fire Tips And Tricks?

 Everyone enjoys an open fire when they’re camping, but how many people really know the best and easiest way to get one going?

-When people go camping in the great outdoors, the one thing that everyone seems to love is an open fire to toast their marshmallows on or tell ghost stories around.
+When people go camping in the great outdoors, the one thing that everyone seems to love is an open fire to help stay warm, toast their marshmallows on or tell ghost stories around.